A lone adult Yellow-throated Marten emerges

 (Pakistan, India, Nepal), many parts of southern China as well as Korea and

 the Russian Far East.
-In Southeast Asia it occurs in Burma, Thailand,
+In Southeast Asia it occurs in Myanmar, Thailand,

 According to records, the species has never been seen in Singapore.